Embroidermodder/libembroidery/src/embedded.md

 \todo Start file with a list of offsets to data with a corresponding table to load into with macro constants for each label needed.

-## Current Pattern Memory Management
+\subsection current_pattern Current Pattern Memory Management

 It will be simpler to make one file per EmbArray so we keep an EmbFile* and a length, so no malloc call is necessary.
 So there needs to be a consistent